cemiltokatli/node-data/README.md

 ### `Field` class

-An object this class represents a single field in a row, esentially represents data in a cell.
+An object of this class represents a single field in a row, esentially represents data in a cell.
 It provides methods to convert data to certain types.

 ``` typescript
 class Field {